BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/Data-Lake/README.md

 - The generation and ingestion of CDR Data using an Azure Event Hub and Azure Streaming Analytics.
 - The creation of an Azure Data Lake Store (ADLS) to meet long term CDR management requirements.
 - Using Azure Data Lake Analytics (ADLA) and Microsoft’s U-SQL to interact with the Data Lake.
-The ADLA U-SQL job generate aggregate view over the ingested CDR data that stored in ADLS.
+The ADLA U-SQL job generates an aggregate view over the ingested CDR data that stored in ADLS.
 - Creation and integration of staging store for storing analytics results from U-SQL and predictions from Azure Machine Learning (AML).
 This staging store is implemented using Azure SQL Data Warehouse (SQL DW) and provides a backend for Power BI dashboards.
 - AML model which predicts the switch overload

 The focus of this tutorial is on the architecture, data transformation, and the movement of data between the different storage architectures and the Azure Machine Learning (AML) environment.
 While this example demonstrates techniques for integrating AML into the solution architecture, the focus is not on machine learning.
 The machine learning model is used in this tutorial to predict switch overload with time series analysis by using random forest method.
-Machine learning can be used in telecommunication industry for effective marketing campaign, reducing infrastructure cost and maintenance effort.
+Machine learning can be used in the telecommunication industry for creating effective marketing campaigns as well as reducing infrastructure cost and maintenance effort.

 ##Prerequisites